Creeper (DC Comics): Death and rebirth

 The Creeper appeared in the Eclipso: The Darkness Within crossover event that happened in various DC Comics annuals in 1992.
-Tricked into being mentally controlled by the dark diamonds of the demonic Eclipso, the Creeper is later freed by Bruce Gordon, the villain's longtime adversary.
+Tricked into being mentally controlled by the dark diamonds of Eclipso, the Creeper is later freed by Bruce Gordon, the villain's longtime adversary.
 In the self-titled Eclipso comic book series, the Creeper, Gordon and Gordon's wife Mona make a foray into a South American territory Eclipso has conquered.
 Later, the Creeper joins government operative Amanda Waller and several heroes to fight against Eclipso.
-Called the Shadow Fighters, the group included Major Victory, the original Steel, and Wildcat II.
-In Eclipso #13, some of the Shadow Fighters venture into Eclipso's territory and engage the villain in battle.
-Eclipso uses his power to possess several hyenas, using them to track down the Creeper and literally tear him apart limb from limb, apparently killing him.
-The remains, along with those of other fallen heroes, are stolen from Eclipso's control by surviving Shadow Fighters.
+Called the Shadow Fighters, the group included Major Victory, Steel, and Wildcat.
+In Eclipso #13, the Shadow Fighters venture into Eclipso's territory and engage the villain in battle.
+Eclipso uses his power to possess several hyenas, who track down and dismember the Creeper, apparently killing him.

-Years later, the new series The Creeper reveals that the Creeper's healing ability increased to compensate for the damage inflicted by Eclipso, allowing him to heal and resurrect.
+The 1997 solo series The Creeper reveals that the Creeper's healing ability increased to compensate for the damage inflicted by Eclipso, allowing him to heal and resurrect.
 He also now exhibits a weaponized laugh that can cause pain and even stun opponents.
 The experience of death and resurrection is traumatic for Jack Ryder, who becomes a patient to the psychiatrist Dr. Solos.
-While undergoing therapy, Jack Ryder considers the possibility that he has inherited his mother's mental illness and may have only mistakenly believed the Creeper's personality is a result of drugs and a scientific device.
+While undergoing therapy, Ryder considers the possibility that he has inherited his mother's mental illness and may have only mistakenly believed the Creeper's personality is a result of drugs and a scientific device.
 He later realizes that he has conflicting memories of the Creeper's origin.
 In one version, he remembers buying costume leftovers before infiltrating a masquerade party.
 In another version, he remembers being drugged and shot before Dr. Yatz resurrected him.
 He realizes the different versions of this origin include elements that do not make much sense to him and concludes that none of these memories are accurate, that he has repressed the memory of his origin and his mind created other scenarios he found more acceptable.
-Ryder discovers Dr. Solos is actually his old enemy Proteus in disguise and learns the villain is somehow connected to his origin.
-Further information is not revealed, as The Creeper was cancelled.
+Ryder discovers Solos is actually his old enemy Proteus in disguise.